wellsinprice/Archived-Portfolio/README.md

 # Portfolio
-Selection of work in data science following cirriculum of IBM's Developer Network certificate on Data Science.
+Selection of work in data science following cirriculum of IBM's Developer Network certificate on Data Science, Kaggle datasets, and general applications of interest
-Credit for data files and projects is due to the excellent teachers IBM employs.
 ~Wells